roydejong/Twig-Gettext-Extractor/README.md

 ## This fork
 Hello.
 This fork has been designed for **compatibility with version 2 of twig**.
 It's a bit of a hack, but it works.
 This fork also removes the dependency on symfony which might make it a bit easier to install.

+This fork also lets you add "dummy filters" via a `--filter` parameter to prevent the extractor from breaking when it encounters user-defined filters.

 ## Installation

 ### Manual